subashraidu/jenkins_learning/README.md

     Permanent agents are long-lived agents that remain registered with Jenkins indefinitely, available for any job execution.
 They are typically used for stable environments where consistent availability is required.
     Temporary agents are short-lived agents that Jenkins spawns for specific jobs and releases afterward.
 They are useful for optimizing resource utilization and scaling based on workload demands.

-+ Jenkins and its main feature ---> Jenkins Pipeline.

-+ Jenkins Pipeline (or simply "Pipeline" with a capital "P") is a suite of plugins which supports implementing and integrating continuous delivery pipelines into Jenkins.

-+ A continuous delivery (CD) pipeline is an automated expression of your process for getting software from version control right through to your users and customers.
-Every change to your software (committed in source control) goes through a complex process on its way to being released.
-This process involves building the software in a reliable and repeatable manner, as well as progressing the built software (called a "build") through multiple stages of testing and deployment.

-+ Pipeline provides an extensible set of tools for modeling simple-to-complex delivery pipelines "as code" via the Pipeline domain-specific language (DSL) syntax.
+# Build types in jenkins.

+n Jenkins, "build types" generally refer to the different kinds of builds or jobs that can be configured and executed within the Jenkins environment.
+These build types define the actions Jenkins will perform when a job is triggered, such as compiling code, running tests, packaging artifacts, and deploying applications.
+Here are some common build types you can define in Jenkins:

+      # Freestyle Project:
+        A Freestyle project is the simplest form of Jenkins job.
+It allows you to configure a series of build steps, which can include shell scripts, batch commands, or other build actions.
+You have flexibility in defining the sequence and execution of these build steps.

+       # Pipeline:
+        Jenkins Pipeline is a suite of plugins that supports continuous delivery and automation of tasks in Jenkins.
+Pipelines can be defined using a DSL (Domain-Specific Language) called Groovy, either in a Jenkinsfile stored within your version control system or directly in the Jenkins UI.
+Pipelines offer robust capabilities for defining complex workflows, including parallel execution, stages, and advanced conditions.

+       # Multi-configuration Project:
+        Also known as Matrix projects, these allow you to run the same build job on multiple configurations (such as different operating systems, JDK versions, or browser types) in parallel.
+It's useful for testing software across different environments simultaneously.

+       # GitHub Organization:
+        This build type allows Jenkins to automatically create and configure jobs for repositories within a GitHub organization or GitHub Enterprise.
+It scans GitHub repositories and creates jobs based on predefined templates or configurations.

+       # GitHub Pull Request Builder:
+        This type of build job is triggered automatically when pull requests are opened or updated on GitHub repositories.
+Jenkins checks out the pull request, builds it, and reports back the status (success, failure, etc.) on GitHub.

+       # Maven Project:
+        Jenkins provides specific support for Maven-based projects.
+Maven projects automatically manage dependencies, perform builds according to Maven lifecycle phases (like compile, test, package), and can publish artifacts to Maven repositories.

+       # Freestyle Maven Project:
+        Similar to a standard Freestyle project but specifically configured to build Maven-based projects.
+It integrates Maven commands directly into the build steps.

+       # Pipeline (Multibranch):
-+ The definition of a Jenkins Pipeline is written into a text file (called a Jenkinsfile) which in turn can be committed to a project’s source control repository.
-[2] This is the foundation of "Pipeline-as-code"; treating the CD pipeline as a part of the application to be versioned and reviewed like any other code.
+        This type of pipeline job automatically creates a new Jenkins Pipeline job for each branch in a repository.
+It scans branches and applies the Pipeline configuration defined in the Jenkinsfile within each branch.The definition of a Jenkins Pipeline is written into a text file (called a Jenkinsfile) which in turn can be committed to a project’s source control repository.
+This is the foundation of "Pipeline-as-code"; treating the CD pipeline as a part of the application to be versioned and reviewed like any other code.

-+Creating a Jenkinsfile and committing it to source control provides a number of immediate benefits:

-Automatically creates a Pipeline build process for all branches and pull requests.

-Code review/iteration on the Pipeline (along with the remaining source code).

-Audit trail for the Pipeline.

-Single source of truth [3] for the Pipeline, which can be viewed and edited by multiple members of the project.

-While the syntax for defining a Pipeline, either in the web UI or with a Jenkinsfile is the same, it is generally considered best practice to define the Pipeline in a Jenkinsfile and check that in to source control.

-+ A Jenkinsfile can be written using two types of syntax — Declarative and Scripted.

-Declarative and Scripted Pipelines are constructed fundamentally differently.
-Declarative Pipeline is a more recent feature of Jenkins Pipeline which:
+These are some of the common build types available in Jenkins, each tailored to different use cases and project requirements.
+Jenkins' flexibility and extensive plugin ecosystem allow users to customize and extend these build types to suit specific automation needs in software development and deployment pipelines.

+# Different types of syntaxes in Jenkins.

+In Jenkins, when writing configurations for jobs or pipelines, you primarily work with two syntaxes: Declarative Pipeline Syntax and Scripted Pipeline Syntax (also known as Scripted Pipeline DSL).

+    # Declarative Pipeline Syntax

+Declarative Pipeline Syntax is a more structured and opinionated way of defining Jenkins Pipelines.
+It provides a simpler and more limited syntax but aims to be easier to read and write for straightforward use cases.

-provides richer syntactical features over Scripted Pipeline syntax, and
+    # Scripted Pipeline Syntax

-is designed to make writing and reading Pipeline code easier.

-Many of the individual syntactical components (or "steps") written into a Jenkinsfile, however, are common to both Declarative and Scripted Pipeline.

-+ Jenkins is, fundamentally, an automation engine which supports a number of automation patterns.
-Pipeline adds a powerful set of automation tools onto Jenkins, supporting use cases that span from simple continuous integration to comprehensive CD pipelines.
-By modeling a series of related tasks, users can take advantage of the many features of Pipeline:

-Code: Pipelines are implemented in code and typically checked into source control, giving teams the ability to edit, review, and iterate upon their delivery pipeline.

-Durable: Pipelines can survive both planned and unplanned restarts of the Jenkins controller.

-Pausable: Pipelines can optionally stop and wait for human input or approval before continuing the Pipeline run.

-Versatile: Pipelines support complex real-world CD requirements, including the ability to fork/join, loop, and perform work in parallel.

-Extensible: The Pipeline plugin supports custom extensions to its DSL [1] and multiple options for integration with other plugins.

-While Jenkins has always allowed rudimentary forms of chaining Freestyle Jobs together to perform sequential tasks, [4] Pipeline makes this concept a first-class citizen in Jenkins.

-+
+Scripted Pipeline Syntax provides more flexibility and is based on Groovy scripting language.
+It allows you to write entire Pipelines as code, with full access to Jenkins' Pipeline API and any Groovy syntax or libraries.

+     # Key Syntax Elements

+    Pipeline Block: Defines the entire pipeline structure.
+    Agent: Specifies where the pipeline will execute.
+    Stages: Divides the pipeline into stages (e.g., build, test, deploy).
+    Steps: Actions to be executed within each stage (e.g., shell commands).
+    Environment: Sets environment variables for the pipeline.
+    Post: Defines actions to be taken after stages (e.g., notifications).
+    Triggers: Specifies conditions or schedules to trigger the pipeline.
+    Options: Configures pipeline options (e.g., timeout, retry).

+These syntaxes provide powerful ways to define automation workflows in Jenkins, allowing developers and teams to automate build, test, and deployment processes effectively.
+The choice between Declarative and Scripted Pipeline syntax often depends on the complexity and flexibility required by your specific CI/CD pipeline.